Fill your College Details

 Definition of an Expression Tree

-The expression tree is a binary tree with each internal node representing an operand, and each leaf node representing an operator.
+The expression tree is a binary tree, and as such each internal node represents an operand, and each leaf node represents an operator.

 Properties of an expression tree

-• Internal nodes represent operators (such as +, -, *, /).
-Each operator in the tree corresponds to a sub-expression of the original expression.
+• - Internal nodes represent operators (+, -, *, /).
+Each operator in the tree defines each occurred sub-expression of the original expression.

-• The structure of the tree preserves operator precedence, ensuring that the order of operations is maintained.
+• - The structure of the tree preserves operator precedence ensuring each operation is prioritiezed based on the structure of the tree.

-• An expression tree can be used to evaluate an arithmetic expression.
-By recursively evaluating the left and right subtrees and applying the operator at the internal node, the result can be computed.
+• - Expression trees can be used to evaluate an arithmetic expression.
+Each left and right sub-trees can recursively be evaluated applying the operator at the internal node and returning the resulting value.

-• The right child is the subtraction operator’ -’, with operands ‘2’ and ‘1’ as its children.
+• - right child of the subtraction operator' -', with two and one operands as children.

 *